 Founding Partner & Content Creator

 Su majored in Environmental Studies at Amherst College.
 She's passionate about exploring culturally appropriate, qualitative metrics to craft holistic solutions to problems of environmental injustice, and exploring the intersections between the environment and public health.
+Su Remains at Amherst College helping to head up the sustainability department.

 Co-founder & CEO